Charter and Bylaws

 Assemblies and Sections

-6.1 There shall be Assemblies in the following scientific and clinical fields of respiratory medicine:
+6.1 There are Assemblies in the following scientific and clinical fields of respiratory medicine:

 • Clinical Respiratory Medicine